haleyparkdesign/composers-dissmap/README.md

 # composers-dissmap
-Network map of classical composers dissing each other
+Network map of classical composers dissing each other.
+A work in progress.

+URL: